Cyclic Sieving for Plane Partitions and Symmetry: Promotion and rowmotion

 and hence for $1\leq k \leq a$ we have

 Similarly, if $a=b=n$, then for $1 \leq i,j \leq n$ we have

 and hence for $1\leq k \leq n$ we have

-\end{prop} \begin{proof} The statements about how to commute the $\tau_{i,j}$ past $\mathrm{Co}$ or $\mathrm{Tr}$ are immediate from the definitions of complementation, transposition, and the toggles.
+\end{Proposition} \begin{proof} The statements about how to commute the $\tau_{i,j}$ past $\mathrm{Co}$ or $\mathrm{Tp}$ are immediate from the definitions of complementation, transposition, and the toggles.
 The statements about the $\mathrm{P}_k$ then follow easily. \end{proof}

 Now we can explain how $D$ and $\mathrm{Co}$ interact.